-Once the race is over the swimmer should go to their coach to recieve feedback about their race.
+Once the race is over the swimmer should go to their coach to receive feedback about their race.

-After the meet: Once a swimmer has completed all their events, including relays, they are free to go.
-However we encourage them to stay and support their team mates.
-Sometimes a parent will help organise a team dinner at away meets that all members are welcome to participate in.
-If it is a multi-day meet, be sure to have towels, warm-up costumes, etc, dry and ready to go for the next day.
+After the meet: Once a swimmer has completed all their events, including relays, they are free to go however we encourage them to stay and support their team mates.
+Sometimes at away meets, a parent will organise a team dinner that all members are welcome to attend.
+If it is a multi-day meet, be sure to have towels, warm-up costumes, dry and ready to go for the next day.

 All results are available on the ACT or NSW Swimming website depending on the location of the swim meet.
 This usually happens within a day or two of the meet.